BroadbandForum/usp/docs/specification/index.typ

 be deleted.

 For the Add and Set Messages, Parameter updates contain a field called "`required`".
-This details whether or not the update or creation of the Object should fail if a required Parameter fails.
+This details whether the update or creation of the Object should fail if a required Parameter fails.

 This creates a hierarchy of error conditions for the Add and Set requests, such as: